opentracing/opentracing.io/content/guides/python/quickstart.md

 $ pip install ipython
 ```

 Followed by typing `ipython` in a shell.
+The rest of the code snippets in this tutorial will assume you're typing or pasting them directly into the `ipython` shell in one session.

+# Configuring the Tracer

 Now we have a way to ship our Traces from Python, and can jump in and configure a program to be instrumented.